Updated May 5, 2023

-How to Install Django
+Introduction to Install Django

-Steps to Install Django:
+Steps to Install Django

-For installing the Django, it needs a stable and good internet connection.
+For installing Django, it needs a stable and good internet connection.

 In my case, I have clicked on windows.

-For Windows 64-bit system, select the first Windows x86-64 web-based Installer marked in red and click on that whereas for 32-bit system select the last red-marked Windows x86 web-based installer.
+For Windows 64-bit system, select the first Windows x86-64 web-based Installer marked in red and click on that, whereas for 32-bit system, select the last red-marked Windows x86 web-based installer.

-Step 7: When one clicks on Install button it will start a warning message “Do you want to make changes in your system” so please click on Yes.
-It shows for few systems and for few it won’t, it depends upon the system.
+Step 7: When one clicks on the Install button, it will start a warning message “Do you want to make changes in your system” so please click on Yes.
+It shows for a few systems and a few; it won’t; it depends upon the system.

-Step 8: And when it is done then it shows “Setup was successful” shown below:
+Step 8: And when it is done then, it shows “Setup was successful” shown below:

-Now click on Close button.
+Now click on the Close button.

 Step 10: It will open the command prompt.
-Type in the Command Prompt:

 It will show the installed version of the pip as shown below:

-Step 12: Now we’re ready to install the Django because we have set up the environment to install Django.
+Step 12: Now we’re ready to install Django because we have set up the environment to install Django.
 Please use the given URL to open other web pages for Django installation: https://docs.djangoproject.com/en/2.1/howto/windows/

 pip install virtualenvwrapper-win

-Step 15: It will open the power shell and then type the code pip install virtualenvwrapper-win given in the 13th step it will take some time to install the virtual wrapper environment in windows.
+Step 15: It will open the power shell and then type the code pip install virtualenvwrapper-win given in the 13th step.
+It will take some time to install the virtual wrapper environment in Windows.

-Virtual wrapper environment installed successfully.
+The virtual wrapper environment is installed successfully.

 Step 17: Now activate the virtual environment.
-So copy the code from given URL or from below and type in Windows Powershell.
+So copy the code from the given URL or from below and type in Windows Powershell.

 pip install Django

-Step 19: Now Django is installed successfully.
+Step 19: Now, Django is installed successfully.
 To verify the Django installation, type the following code in Windows Powershell as given below:

-If it shows the version of Django, it means Django is installed successfully if not then please check the previous step.
-Here it shows 2.1.7 which is now the latest Django version.
+If it shows the version of Django, it means Django is installed successfully.
+If not, then please check the previous step.
+Here it shows 2.1.7, which is now the latest Django version.